Ayza69420/Pygame-editor/README.md

 ***OBJECTS HOTKEYS***

 *E = Create New Rect*
-*T = Create text (This won't create text if you select on an existing text and hover over it, instead edit it)*
+*T = Create text (This won't create text if you hover over a text, instead edit it)*
 *R = Remove Object*

 ***TEXT CONTROL HOTKEYS***